 We work with people to help them live the life they want.
 We encourage and support them to build their social networks and work towards personal goals such as learning to look after their home or getting a job.
 We recognise that people with a learning disability may need support to help them achieve their goals.
 Sometimes this may involve direct support including personal care.

 We support people to maximise their choice and control over where, with whom and how they live by working with them to identify their strengths, abilities and preferences.
 We involve family and other key individuals and agencies in this where appropriate and with consent of the individual.

 We help individuals to set themselves goals and targets as part of their support plan and work with them to implement their plan.

-We are looking for support staff who are available to work for a minimum of 25 hours per week, with the vast majority of work taking place in the evenings and at weekends.
+We are looking for support staff who are available to work for a minimum of 16 hours per week, with the vast majority of work taking place in the evenings and at weekends.
 Hours worked will ordinarily be between 4pm and 11pm Monday to Friday, and throughout the day from 7am and 11pm at weekends.
-Staff will also be required to undertake around 2 sleep-ins per week.
+Staff may also be required to undertake sleep-in shifts.

 A large amount of the work involves lone working, supporting individuals in their own home.
 Some of our tenants live in self-contained accommodation, whilst others live in shared accommodation with a maximum of 5 tenants.
 We currently work in four properties where a sleep-in is required.
 For all sleep in duties you will act as a lone worker.

 We support tenants in two properties where a second member of staff is required.
 During the induction period, new staff work as ‘seconds’ alongside a more experienced worker, as a means of beginning to build their knowledge and understanding of the support that we provide.
 Where necessary, we will also arrange shadow shifts, before working as lone workers with tenants in the community.